 This course contributes to the development of the following graduate capabilities:

 |Graduate Capability||Acquired in|

-This course is taught to emphasise that theory, algorithms and empirical work are essential inter-dependent components of machine learning.
-Teaching is mainly focused on lectures and assignments, with tutorials to expand and reinforce the lecture content.
-Assessment is by mid-session and final exams, and two marked assignments.
+This course is taught to emphasize that theory, algorithms and empirical work are essential inter-dependent components of machine learning.
+Teaching is mainly focused on lectures and assessed practical work on topics in machine learning, with tutorials to expand and reinforce the lecture content.
+Assessment is by two marked homework, a project and a final exam.
 The assignments are aimed at giving students an opportunity for active learning in a structured way with submission deadlines.
 The purpose is to give students practical experience of machine learning and relate lecture material to real applications.
-The second assignment has a broad scope and should be treated as a small-scale project with submission of software and a written report.
+The second assignment has a broad scope and should be treated as a small-scale project with the submission of software and a written report.